chezka-gaddi/personal_website/studentRes/README.md

 ## Administration
-In the premise of an actual website, access to this page should only happen after a log in.
+In the premise of an actual website, access to this page should only happen after a log in by an administrator.
 This page displays all of the current records in each other tables.

 <table>
     <tr>
         <th>Activity</th>
-        <td>Events that would be displayed within a schedule </td>
+        <td>Events that would be displayed within a schedule</td>
     </tr>
     <tr>
         <th>Course</th>